 When you know the spring rate you desire, you can start your selection there.
 You will need other information such as free length, load capacity or some dimension of the spring to complete the selection.
 Once you have selected this information you will probably be able to calculate the number of active coils and the free length using the following equations.

 For this design criteria, you will specify the spring rate based on two loads that are applied to the spring.
 At each load, the spring will deflect differently.
 Many spring manufacturers will have this option of choosing a spring on their website.
 The variable, L, is the total height of the spring and not the deflection.

+(Note: Spring rates are always positive.
+Swap L1 and L2 if needed).
 Once you have the rate, you are basically back in the previous design case (Case 2) and need to make other decisions to select your spring.

 Case 4: Design based on one load and spring rate

 This is really another subset of load Case 2.
 The only difference is we will be able to calculate the free length without making any other selections.

 Case 5: Design based on one load and free length